-We will answer to the best of our abilities any questions you may have please do not hesitate to ask any questions to either of our email addresses.
-Scott and I are here to help with this fantastic journey into DNA for genealogy!
+We all will answer to the best of our abilities any questions you may have please do not hesitate to ask any questions to either of our email addresses.
+We are here to help with this fantastic journey into DNA for genealogy!

 Project Administrators are not FTDNA employees; they are volunteers and DNA/Genealogy hobbyists.
 They do not receive any form of financial payment or any other incentive or reimbursement for their work.
 Project administrators are responsible for the content on the project websites.